priyankarauthan/Kafka-Learning/README.md

 ### Problem Statement:-
-## Suppose our application is facing huge traffic how do we handle this in microservice architecture
+# Suppose our application is facing huge traffic how do we handle this in microservice architecture

+# What is an Offset in Kafka?

+In Apache Kafka, an offset is a unique identifier assigned to each message within a partition.
+It helps Kafka track and retrieve messages efficiently.

+If a consumer starts reading from offset = 1, it will ignore the first message in each partition.

+If a consumer commits offset 2, it means the next read will start from offset = 3.

-## Handling Huge Traffic in Microservices Architecture 🚀
+# Handling Huge Traffic in Microservices Architecture 🚀

 When a microservices-based application experiences huge traffic, it needs to handle scalability, resilience, and performance efficiently.
 Below are key strategies to manage high traffic effectively: